Blog

 Krishnamacharya produced three students that would continue his legacy and increase the popularity of Hatha Yoga: B.K.S.
 Iyengar, T.K.V.
 Desikachar and Pattabhi Jois.
 Sivananda was a prolific author, writing over 200 books on yoga, and established nine ashrams and numerous yoga centers located around the world.The importation of yoga to the West still continued at a trickle until Indra Devi opened her yoga studio in Hollywood in 1947.
 Since then, many more western and Indian teachers have become pioneers, popularizing hatha yoga and gaining millions of followers.Hatha Yoga now has many different schools or styles, all emphasizing the many different aspects of the practice.

-Types of Yoga:
+Types Of Yoga:

 Hatha Yoga: